-Staff's recommended capital structures for Palo Verde and Santa Cruz are based on Applicants' proposed capital structures for those utilities.309 For Willow Valley and Valencia Town, Staff proposed hypothetical capital structures of 40 percent debt/60 percent equity in lieu of the actual capital structure of 18.7 percent debt/83.3 percent equity for Willow Valley, and 32.8 percent debt/67.2 percent equity for Valencia-Town originally proposed by Applicants.
-310 As a starting point for Valencia-Buckeye, Willow Valley and Valencia-Town, Staff removed the amount of the acquisition adjustments paid for those utilities, which brought the capital structures down to 54.9 percent debt/45.1 percent equity for Valencia-Buckeye, 23.3 percent debt/76.7 percent equity for Willow Valley and 32.8 percent debt/67.2 percent equity for Valencia Town.
-311 Because the resulting structures for Willow Valley and Valencia Town would still be weighted heavily toward equity, Staff instead recommends a 40 percent debt/60 percent equity structure for them.
-312 Staff believes the hypothetical capital structures are necessary to protect Willow Valley and Valencia-Town ratepayers from inefficient capital structures, and Staff chose 40 percent debt/60 percent equity as a hypothetical structure because 60 percent is the maximum level of equity Staff considers reasonable for a for-profit water utility with access to the capital markets.
-313 Staff recommends the 54.9 percent debt/45.1 percent equity capital structure for Valencia-Buckeye, as it does not exceed Staff's standard.
-314
+Willow Valley and 32.8 percent debt/67.2 percent equity for Valencia Town.
+Because the resulting structures for Willow Valley and Valencia Town would still be weighted heavily toward equity, Staff instead recommends a 40 percent debt/60 percent equity structure for them.
+Staff believes the hypothetical capital structures are necessary to protect Willow Valley and Valencia-Town ratepayers from inefficient capital structures, and Staff chose 40 percent debt/60 percent equity as a hypothetical structure because 60 percent is the maximum level of equity Staff considers reasonable for a for-profit water utility with access to the capital markets.
+Staff recommends the 54.9 percent debt/45.1 percent equity capital structure for Valencia-Buckeye, as it does not exceed Staff's standard.

-Applicants disagree with Staff's proposed hypothetical 40 percent debt/60 percent equity capital structures for Willow Valley and Valencia-Town.315 Applicants contend that there is no firm 60 percent cap on equity ratios, and state that the Commission has approved 100 percent equity ratios.
-Applicants argue that their acceptance of RUCO's composite 37.89 percent debt/62.11 percent equity capital structure for Willow Valley and Valencia-Town brings them very close to
+Applicants disagree with Staff's proposed hypothetical 40 percent debt/60 percent equity capital structures for Willow Valley and Valencia-Town.314 Applicants contend that there is no firm 60 percent cap on equity ratios, and state that the Commission has approved 100 percent equity ratios.
+Applicants argue that their acceptance of RUCO's composite 37.89 percent debt/62.11 percent equity capital structure for Willow Valley and Valencia-Town brings them very close to Staff's recommendation.315